Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-studio-apps/pdp.md

 17. Verify if user is accessing service owner archive is accessing from a allowed IP range
 18. Get the reportee adress type
-19. Verify if the reportee has secrett adress
+19. Verify if the reportee has secret adress
 20. Get the org roles (user have for org that owns the org)(serice owner roles)
 21. Verify if user has needed service owner roles

+## Technical Considerations

+### Caching
+The number of calls to external component should be kept at a minimum.

+We need to implement caching of
+- Roles user/system has for a reportee
+- Policy for a app

+### Logging